donomii/srt-collector/README.md

   * Output directory for srt files
 * --pick
   * A regular expression to select files.
 Files that match will be downloaded.
+* --timeout
+  * Seconds to wait for the torrent before giving up